Depreciation: Averaging conventions

 Depreciation calculations require a lot of record-keeping if done for each asset a business owns, especially if assets are added to after they are acquired, or partially disposed of.
 However, many tax systems permit all assets of a similar type acquired in the same year to be combined in a "pool".
 Depreciation is then computed for all assets in the pool as a single calculation.
 These calculations must make assumptions about the date of acquisition.
 The United States system allows a taxpayer to use a half-year convention for personal property or mid-month convention for real property.
 Under such a convention, all property of a particular type is considered to have been acquired at the midpoint of the acquisition period.
 One half of a full period's depreciation is allowed in the acquisition period (and also in the final depreciation period if the life of the assets is a whole number of years).
 United States rules require a mid-quarter convention for per property if more than 40% of the acquisitions for the year are in the final quarter.

+Fixed rate of Depreciation

+In many countries, for the purpose of tax, a fixed rate is deemed for a class of asset at which rate the depreciation is to be charged and claimed as expense in profit and loss account for the purpose of tax expense allowance.